tanin47/tip/README.md

 Privacy
 ---------

-There are 3 aspects that enhance privacy: [App Sandbox](https://developer.apple.com/app-sandboxing/), [NSService](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/), and [NSUserUnixTask](https://developer.apple.com/documentation/foundation/nsuserunixtask?language=objc)
+There are 3 components that enables Tip to maintain a high degree of privacy: [App Sandbox](https://developer.apple.com/app-sandboxing/), [NSService](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/), and [NSUserUnixTask](https://developer.apple.com/documentation/foundation/nsuserunixtask?language=objc)

 1. Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/) without requesting for any permission additionally.
 App Sandbox protects users by limiting the privileges of the app to its intended functionality.
 App Sandbox gives our users peace of mind.